doug-square/dgsq.net/README.md

-                               Use -n to sort by number of posts drafts                       List all draft posts backup                       Create a backup of all posts, pages, and config restore [backup_file|ID]     Restore from a backup
+                               Use -n to sort by number of posts drafts                       List all draft posts backup                       Create a backup of all posts, pages, and config restore [backup_file|ID]     Restore from a backup (all content by default)
-                               Options: --no-posts, --no-drafts, --no-pages, --no-config backups                      List all available backups build                        Build the site help                         Show this help message
+                               Options: --no-posts, --no-drafts, --no-pages, --no-config backups                      List all available backups build [opts]                 Build the site using the modular build system in scripts/build/
+                               Options: -c|--clean-output, -f|--force-rebuild,
+                                        --config FILE, --theme NAME,
+                                        --site-url URL, --output DIR
+  help                         Show this help message
 ```